aleshreffler/hello-world/README.md

 # hello-world
 Getting to know Github
 My name is Alex.
-I am failing at staying motivated, but I am trying to do better!
+I am failing at staying *FOCUSED*, but I am trying to do better!

-My goal is to be caught up on my coursework for 489 by the end of the week!
+My goal is to understand more about GitHub in the next few hours.